juhasev/sample-ninja-help/edit-datavariable-settings.md

 Use the **PLUS** button to add more options or the trashcan -icon to delete them.
 If these options are not available you most likely editing pre-define questions.

 ### Re-ordering option labels
-You can re-order data variables by dragging and dropping from the drag handle.
+You can re-order data variables options by clicking and holding the drag handle.
+Simply drag the the items in the order you prefer.

 > Sample Ninja stores response options with unique ID, which means you can freely change the order without affecting the collected data.